 So join us.
 Come to the table.
 Be fed here.
 And join us again, as we turn to help feed others.

 We invite people, when they are ready, to be confirmed in the faith of the Episcopal Church.
 This is a chance for confirmands to make a public affirmation of their faith, committing to the promises of their Baptism with the laying on of hands by the Bishop.

 We welcome you to talk with us about your hopes for the future with the person you love.
 We look forward to working with you as you prepare to celebrate and make this solemn and public covenant in the presence of your beloved family, friends and God.

 Please contact the Church when a member of St. Augustine's is gravely ill or has died.
-Kristin or other clergy will offer Ministration at Time of Death, commonly known as Last Rites.
+A clergy member will offer Ministration at Time of Death, commonly known as Last Rites.
 Clergy will work with families and beloved friends to minister in times of grief and to prepare a service that will honor the life and memory of your loved one.

 The office maintains records of funeral planning done in advance.
 We encourage members to make these plans during times of health so that family and friends know your wishes upon your death.